tanmayidev/omni-food/README.md

 # omni-food
-A restaurant website built using HTML, CSS and JS
+An Online Food Delivery website built using HTML and CSS